ecslewis/Infineon-EVB-Remote-Control-Board/README.md

 - Always apply **12V supply before** launching Python interface
 - Confirm **LED heartbeat is blinking** before sending any commands
-- RS-485 cable should be **twisted pair** for best noise immunity in lab environments
+- RS-485 cable should be **twisted pair** for best noise immunity in lab environments even as a differential pairing tool
 - Keep RS-485 cable away from **gate drive lines** to avoid coupling noise into comms
 - When switching modes, allow **at least one PWM cycle** before sending the next command
 - All frequency values are in **Hz** (e.g. 100000 = 100kHz)